jgreathouse9/jgreathouse9.github.io/_pages/consulting2.md

 author_profile: true
 ---

 Learn more about the services I offer below!
-Please, in addition to reading the below, <a href="http://jgreathouse9.github.io/files/Request_Intake_Form.docx" download>Download the Request Intake Form (DOCX)</a>.
+Please, in addition to reading the below, <a href="http://jgreathouse9.github.io/files/Request_Intake_Form.docx" download>Download the Request Intake Form (DOCX)</a> (if clicking this does not work, then copy and paste the link into your browser and it'll download).

 <div id="container">